-Issue Impacts Applies mainly to transmission lines and/or access roads their associated transmission lines from indigenous communities Community cohesion and engagement Impacts to or loss of community resources (e.g., gardens, land, forest, fisheries) and community assets (e.g., community meeting areas, culturally significant features); Both Land acquisition risks Associated with acquiring land for roads, substations, and transmission lines • Both Cultural Cultural, religious, and archaeological sites can be destroyed or access to them restricted when land is acquired for transmission lines • Both
+Issue Impacts Tensions and conflicts Conflicts between the workforce and the local population and exposure to anti-social behaviour; Conflicts within the local population can arise for a range of reasons, often relating to issues of inequity, including, for example: compensation measures (which may arise from a lack of clarity on cut-off dates); eligibility criteria or entitlement provisions (e.g., duration); access to and extent of training and support; and access to and extent of project benefits.
+There is a risk of conflict between communities and project developers if the latter do not secure the free prior and informed consent (FPIC) on road projects from indigenous communities.
+Community cohesion and engagement Impacts to or loss of community resources (e.g., gardens, land, forest) and community assets (e.g., community meeting areas, culturally significant features).
+Land acquisition risks Associated with acquiring land for roads.
+Cultural Cultural, religious, and archaeological sites can be destroyed or access to them restricted when land is acquired for roads.